What is a Capo?

 A Capo (short for capotasto, meaning "head of the neck") is a small device that clamps to the neck of your guitar to allow you to quickly and easily change the key of the guitar.
 For example, by clamping a capo onto the 2nd fret of the fretboard, you can raise the key of the guitar by a whole tone.
 It effectively moves the nut up the fretboard.

-There are a few different types of capo, but they essentially do the same job - clamping a piece of rubber down over the fretboard.
+There are a few different types of capo to suit different types of guitar, but they all do essentially the same thing - clamping a piece of firm rubber down over the fretboard.

-Guitarists use a capo to play in a different key without changing the chord shapes - the same fingering as with open tuning.
+Guitarists use a capo to play in a different key without changing the chord shapes or re-tuning the guitar, just using the same fingering as with standard tuning, further up the neck.
 This is particularly useful as a singer.
 If the song you're playing doesn't suit your vocal range you can shift the key up to a scale that suits, without having to re-learn the song with different chord shapes.
-You can also use the capo creatively to get some interesting sounding, or differently Voiced, chords.
+You can also use the capo creatively to get some interesting sounding, or differently voiced, chords.

 There are many famous songs that are played with capos, which when played without them is very difficult, or just sounds wrong.
 Check out: